Gillian Cross

-Gillian Cross (born 1945) is a British author of children's books.
+Gillian Claire Cross (born 24 December 1945) is a British author of children's books.
 She won the 1990 Carnegie Medal for Wolf and the 1992 Whitbread Children's Book Award for The Great Elephant Chase.
 She also wrote The Demon Headmaster book series, which was later turned into a television series by the BBC in January 1996; a sequel series was produced in 2019.

-Biography
+Personal life and education

 Gillian Clare Arnold was born in London on 24 December 1945 to James Eric and Joan Emma Arnold.
-She was educated at North London Collegiate School, Somerville College, Oxford, and the University of Sussex.
-She married Martin Cross in 1967, and they had four children: Jonathan, Elizabeth, Anthony, and Katherine.
+As a girl, she attended the North London Collegiate School.
+She married Martin Cross on 10 May 1967.

+Later, she received a Bachelor of Arts with first-class honours from Somerville College, Oxford in 1969, and a Master of Arts from the same university in 1972.
+In 1974, she received a Doctor of Philosophy degree from the University of Sussex.

+Cross and her husband had four children.

+Career

+Before becoming a full-time writer, Cross held several different jobs, including acting as an assistant to a Member of Parliament.

-Cross's first published book was The Runaway.
-Three years later she inaugurated The Demon Headmaster series of seven books (1982 to 2002).
-She also completed The Dark Behind the Curtain, a horror story illustrated by David Parkins and published by Oxford University Press.
+In 1979, she published her first book, The Runaway.
+Three years later, she inaugurated The Demon Headmaster series of eight books (1982 to 2019).
+The same year, she also completed The Dark Behind the Curtain, a horror story illustrated by David Parkins and published by Oxford University Press.
 It was highly commended for the 1982 Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.
-A Map of Nowhere was highly commended for the 1988 Carnegie and she won the Medal two years later for Wolf (Oxford, 1990).
+A Map of Nowhere, published in 1988, was highly commended for the 1988 Carnegie.
+Two years later, she won the Medal two years later for Wolf, which was also runner-up for the 1991 Guardian Children's Fiction Prize.

-Before becoming a full-time writer, Cross held several different jobs, including acting as an assistant to a Member of Parliament.
-She is now a full-time writer who often travels and gives talks in connection with her work.
-In early 2014, Cross became a patron for the Leamington Spa-based charity Cord, after their work in Sudan inspired her latest novel, After Tomorrow.
+In early 2014, she became a patron for the Leamington Spa-based charity Cord, after their work in Sudan inspired her latest novel, After Tomorrow.